jasonball-dev/tauchen-cardgame/README.md

 - **IDE:** IntelliJ IDEA
 - **Version Control:** Git & GitHub

-Focus areas during development included turn-based game logic, state persistence, and modular UI design.
+This project was developed individually, covering all aspects of game logic, user interface, and project structure.

 ---

 ## How to Play

-1. Start the game and enter player names
+1. Start the game and enter both player names.
-2. The game initializes a shared deck and center pool
+2. A shared deck and central card pool are initialized.
-3. Players alternate turns and select one of the available actions
+3. Players alternate turns, choosing between Play, Draw, Swap, or Discard.
-4. When a three-of-a-kind is created, it is removed automatically and points are assigned
+4. When a three-of-a-kind appears in the center, it is automatically removed and points are assigned.
-5. The game ends when no more moves are possible
+5. The game ends when no further actions are possible or the deck is empty.

 ---

 ## Educational Purpose

-This project was designed to demonstrate:
+This project demonstrates:
-- Kotlin fundamentals
+- Kotlin programming and Gradle build configuration
-- Object-oriented architecture in a game context
 - Turn-based state management
+- Object-oriented software design
-- Collaboration and version control practices
+- Clean architecture and modular coding practices

 ---

-## Credits

-Developed as part of a university course on software engineering.
-Game rules and mechanics are original concepts created for this project.

----

 © 2025 Jason Ball.
 This project was created for educational and portfolio purposes.
 Commercial use or redistribution of included code and assets is not permitted.

----